 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities statement of Net Position.
-Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds using the straight-line method that approximates the effective interest method.
+Bond premiums and discounts are deferred and amortized over the life of the bonds using the straight-line method that approximates the effective interest method.
 Bonds payable are reported net of the applicable bond premiums or discount.
-Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.
+Bond issuance costs, except for prepaid insurance costs, are expensed in the reporting period in which they are incurred.
+Prepaid insurance costs are expensed over the life of the debt.